 Healthy/Unhealthy Food Combinations As Per Ayurvedic Diet

-There are some of the food combinations which can prove to be unhealthy.
-Most of the time we do eat our foods in such combinations.
+There are some food combinations that can prove to be unhealthy.
+Most of the time, we do eat our foods in such combinations.
 But it is always good to know what are the food combinations you must avoid.

-As per Ayurvedic diet pattern, let’s see what those are:
+As per the Ayurvedic diet pattern, let’s see what those are:

 - Fruits consumed on an empty stomach considered healthy.
 They shouldn’t combine with any other food.